-Medicare has two parts:
+Medicare has four parts:

 - Part A (Hospital Insurance).
 Most people do not have to pay for Part A. If you or your spouse worked for at least 10 years in Medicare-covered employment, you should be able to qualify for premium-free Part A insurance.
 (Someone who was a Federal employee on January 1, 1983 or since automatically qualifies.)
 Otherwise, if you are age 65 or older, you may be able to buy it.
 Contact 1-800-MEDICARE (1-800/633-4227) for more information. - Part B (Medical Insurance).
-Most people pay monthly for Part B. Generally, Part B premiums are withheld from your monthly Social Security check or your retirement check.
+Most people pay monthly for Part B. Generally, Part B premiums are withheld from your monthly Social Security check or your retirement check. - Part C (Medicare Advantage).
+You can enroll in a Medicare Advantage plan to get your Medicare benefits.
+Please review the information on coordinating benefits with Medicare Advantage plans on the next page. - Part D (Medicare prescription drug coverage).
+There is a monthly premium for Part D coverage.
+If you have limited savings and a low income, you may be eligible for Medicare's Low-Income Benefits.
+For people with limited income and resources, extra help in paying for a Medicare prescription drug plan is available.
+Information regarding this program is available through the Social Security Administration (SSA).
+For more information about this extra help, visit SSA online at www.socialsecurity.gov, or call them at 1-800/772-1213 (TTY 1-800/325-0778).
+Before enrolling in Medicare Part D, please review the important disclosure notice from us about FEHB prescription drug coverage and Medicare.
+The notice is on the first inside page of this brochure.
+The notice will give you guidance on enrolling in Medicare Part D.